A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Introduction

 The body of this survey is organized as Figure~\ref{Outline}.
 In Section~\ref{Preliminaries}, we propose a unified high-dimensional contextual Markov decision process (HCMDP) framework (Section~\ref{High Dimensional Contextual MDPs}) to formalize the visual RL scenario and highlight its major challenges (Section~\ref{Major Challenges in Visual RL}), as well as present the motivations and definitions of DA in visual RL (Section~\ref{Data Augmentation in Visual RL}).
 We then conduct a systematic review of the previous work from two perspectives: how to obtain and how to leverage augmented data in visual RL (Section~\ref{How to augment the data in Visual RL?} and Section~\ref{How to leverage}).
-In Section~\ref{How to augment the data in Visual RL?}, we divide the DA approaches in visual RL into \textit{observation augmentation}, \textit{transition augmentation} and \textit{trajectory augmentation}, depending on the type of data that a DA technique aims to modify.
-Moreover, we introduce \textit{automatic augmentation} and \textit{context-aware augmentation} as two extensions.
+In Section~\ref{How to augment the data in Visual RL?}, we categorize DA approaches in visual RL into \textit{observation augmentation}, \textit{transition augmentation}, and \textit{trajectory augmentation}, based on the type of data each technique aims to modify.
+Moreover, we introduce three advanced extensions: \textit{automatic augmentation}, \textit{context-aware augmentation}, and \textit{generative augmentation}.
 In Section~\ref{How to leverage}, we present the different mechanisms used to leverage DA in visual RL, including implicit and explicit regularization, task-specific representation learning decoupled from policy optimization, and task-agnostic representation learning using unsupervised learning.
 To reveal the practical effect of DA, we introduce the typical benchmarks and summarize the empirical performance of recent DA-based methods in Section~\ref{Experimental Evaluation}.
-In Section~\ref{Discussion of future works}, we put forward a critical discussion concerning future research directions, including the opportunities, challenges, limitations, and theoretical guarantees of DA.
+In Section~\ref{Discussion of future works}, we put forward a critical discussion concerning future research directions, including the opportunities, challenges, limitations, and underlying mechanisms of DA.
 Finally, this survey is concluded in Section~\ref{Conclusion} with a list of key insights.

-Note that this survey focuses on the scenarios that involve learning directly from visual inputs instead of handcrafted state inputs.
-In addition, this survey does not cover a somewhat related topic named domain randomization (DR)~\cite{dr1,dr2}, which aims to solve the sim-to-real problem in robot control by tuning the physical simulator’s parameter distribution toward the reality as closely as possible~\cite{posterior_domain_randomization}.
-By contrast, DA can only manipulate observations after rendering while the access to the simulator’s internal parameters is unavailable~\cite{Generalisation_survey}.